many_class_classifier ¶

 Example usage

-from tabpfn_extensions.many_class import ManyClassClassifier
+from sklearn.datasets import make_classification

-# Create a base TabPFN classifier
+# Create a TabPFN base classifier

-base_clf = TabPFNClassifier()
+base_clf = TabPFNClassifier(device='cpu', N_ensemble_configurations=4)

-# Wrap it with ManyClassClassifier to handle more classes
+# Wrap it with ManyClassClassifier

 many_class_clf = ManyClassClassifier(